Wi-ya/RecCarmendFullStack/Pexels/README.md

 - Fetches car images from Pexels
 - Searches for images based on car make/model
 - Returns image URLs for car listings
+- Note that the results are not accurate, but we have found no other way to get pictures by following copyright laws.
+- Our team had the option to simply copy from the original webscraping website, but I think its better to try avoiding breaking copyright laws.